hivehelsinki/42-api-keychain/README.md

 </div>

+## Features

+- [x] Send Slack notifications when an app is not valid.
+- [ ] Send Slack notifications when an app is about to expire.
+- [ ] Update expiration date if it changed.
+- [ ] Allows to send notifications on Discord instead of Slack

 ## Requirements

 This app is developed to run with the 42 OAuth.
 You will first need to create a 42 API app in the intranet.